creativecreatorormaybenot/clock/README.md

 ### Hand bouncing

 For the animation of the second hand (and minute hand) bouncing of the analog clock, I enjoyed looking at this [slow motion capture of a watch](https://youtu.be/tyl7-gHRBX8?t=29) (the important part is blurry (:, yes).

+### Custom fonts

+You can view the [ `custom-fonts` branch](https://github.com/creativecreatorormaybenot/clock/tree/custom-fonts) for a version of the clock face with fonts that better match the rest of the design.
+Watch [a demo of this](https://twitter.com/creativemaybeno/status/1225832214623145985?s=20) (note: this is not part of the design submitted to the Flutter Clock challenge).

+## The code

+If you want to build the app yourself, make sure to run ***`flutter create .`*** in `canvas_clock` before `flutter run` in order to [generate required directories](https://github.com/creativecreatorormaybenot/clock/issues/1#issuecomment-582123585) first.
+Note that the repo size is ~100 MB due to the `screen-captures` and `gh-pages` branches.
+You can [download as ZIP](https://github.com/creativecreatorormaybenot/clock/archive/master.zip), which will only contain the `master` branch without any commits saving a lot of space.
+If you want to navigate through my process, however, you will need to [clone the repo](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ### Understanding the code